AARP Hearing Center

 Yet nearly half of U.S. private-sector workers ages 18 to 64 — about 56 million people — lack access to an employer-sponsored retirement plan such as a pension or 401(k), according to a December 2024 AARP report.
 Low-income, African American and Hispanic workers are disproportionately affected, feeding persistent inequity in retirement security.

 With support from AARP, states are increasingly stepping up to help close this gap.
 To date, 20 states have enacted legislation creating “work and save” programs to directly facilitate nest-egg building for people whose employers don’t offer a retirement plan.
-In the eight states with plans that were active by 2023, more than 1 million workers have been able to start saving for retirement.
+As of September 2025, more than 1.1 million workers have been able to start saving via such plans, according to tracking by the Center for Retirement Initiatives at Georgetown University.

 Most of the state programs are automatic IRAs.
 Auto IRAs require most private employers that don’t sponsor a savings plan of their own to enroll workers in a state-facilitated individual retirement account (IRA) at a preset savings rate — typically 3 percent to 5 percent of earnings, automatically deducted from paychecks — and increase the contribution annually (a process called auto-escalation), unless an employee opts out.